akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision.markdown

 Still, masking properties or relations remains difficult under that scheme.

-# How to get word-like masks for images?
+# How to Get Word-Like Masks for Images?

 Assuming that masking single words in natural language sentences is the best you can do for representation learning, the question now is: how do we get image masks with effects similar to masking single words in natural language sentences?